Gui-Yom/filet/README.md

 ```

 ## TODO

- - Unified address system
+- Unified address system representing the underlying transport, maybe automated discovery through service loader
- - Allow a server to listen on multiple transports
+- Allow communication on multiple transports
- - Annotation processing to map objects to packet identifiers at compilation
+- Annotation processor to create discriminators for objects at compile time
- - provide an UDT transport impl
+- UDT transport
+- JeroMQ transport
- - Find something for the jungle of type casts in the serialization system that is making me want to kill myself
+- Find something for the jungle of type casts in the serialization system that is making me want to kill myself (clever
+  use of inline functions)
 - Implement a buffer swap, or a buffer pool because the repeated buffer allocations makes me want to die even harder
 - Moar documentation

 ## 1.0.0 ?

 When the api is stable enough